annemarieshorter/annemarieshorter/README.md

 - 👋 Hi, I’m @annemarieshorter
 - 👀 I’m interested in ... data, movies, games.
 - 🌱 I’m currently learning ... more about Python, as well as GCP/AWS cloud tools
-- 💞️ I’m looking to collaborate on ... interesting python applications.
+- 💞️ I’m looking to collaborate on ... interesting Python applications.
-- 📫 How to reach me ...

 <!---
 annemarieshorter/annemarieshorter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.